SamErde/samerde.github.io/aboutme.md

   - jazz
   - metalcore
   - rock
+  - folk
   - and just about anything else!
+- puns, dad jokes, and memes
+- coffee

 ...but the biggest priority in life are my wife and kids!

-More to come as this blog takes shape and I exercise my writing skills. :wave:
+More to come as this blog takes shape and I exercise my writing skills. 🫡